kentik/incident-bot/README.md

   - PagerDuty - Automatically invite specific teams to a new incident or page a team at incident creation
   - Statuspage - Create and manage a Statuspage incident directly within the Slack channel
   - Zoom - Create a Zoom meeting for each incident and populate the channel with the link
+  - GitHub - Allows to create GitHub issue from template (store in GitHub repo) to track the incident and serve as an RCA document

 New features are being added all the time.